 It’s so easy to overindulge during the holidays especially with special meals and parties just about every week.
 There always seems to be decadent dishes and desserts around.
 So I try to fill up on healthy food first like munching on this turkey veggie tray!

-Turkey Veggie Platter
+Turkey Vegetable Platter

 I don’t try eliminating the indulgent foods.
 Instead, I make sure I fill up on the healthier options before I indulge in the not-so-healthy foods.
 This turkey vegetable tray is a great healthy Thanksgiving recipe option.